tomvannorden/centos7_master/README.md

    a.
 Configure a static network in the OS (/etc/sysconfig/network-scripts/ifcfg-<int> (see below example))
    b.
 Create a NAT network in virtualbox (same as in previous step), enable port forwarding, and attach it to your VM's interface
       * You should now be able to connect to your host via the forward rule
    c.
+Add the default host-only network to a second adapter on the vm and enable it.
+   d.
 Configure a proxy to access the internet (if required)
       * Curl a website to check if internet access is working
       * More information about the proxy I used you can find below.
 5. Install Ansible